Plato's Republic and Aristotle's Nicomachean Ethics

 In the Nicomachean Ethics, the subject is the good life.
 Aristotle supplies missing details and removes what he regards as mistakes in the conception of the good life in the Republic.

 English translations of Plato's Republic and Aristotle's Nicomachean Ethics are freely available in the Perseus Digital Library.
-The translations are older but still very good.
+These translations are older but still very good.

 If you want newer translations, I recommend Plato.
 Republic (Translated by G. M. A. Grube.
 Revised by C. D. C. Reeve (Hackett Publishing, 1992)) and Aristotle.
 Nicomachean Ethics, 2nd edition (Translated, with Introduction, by Terence Irwin (Hackett Publishing, 2000)).

-In addition to these primary sources, there are lecture notes for each unit.
+In addition to the links to the two texts, there are links to lecture notes for each unit.

 The letter grade for the course is a function of the point grades on five writing assignments, six discussion posts, and a bibliography project.
 Each writing assignment is worth 10 points.
 Each discussion post is worth 5 points.
 The bibliography project is worth 20 points.